Plivo iOS SDK — Setting Up Push Credentials

-- Update the information in the Plivo dashboard.
+- Update the information on the Plivo console.

 Enable VoIP services in your application

-To enable VoIP services from XCode, select the “Capabilities” tab, and enable the following settings:
+To enable VoIP services from Xcode, select the Capabilities tab, then:

-- On the “Info” tab, add “App provides Voice over IP services” to list of Required Background Modes.
+- On the Info tab, add “App provides Voice over IP services” to the list of Required Background Modes.